filiphric/cypress-core-workshop/cypress/e2e/12_node_events/notes/notes.md

 }
 ```
-Notice the two parameters: `on` and `config`.
-These can either do something on different runtime events, or handle the final configuration.
-Let’s take a look at them.

 ## on
 This is a function that let’s us tap in to many of the runtime events.
 The most frequently used is `task` which happens whenever we call `cy.task()` in our test.
 Cool thing is that we get to define our own tasks and let Cypress knwo what it should do when e.g. a task with a name `seedDatabase` will run.
 This definitions are inside our `cypress.config.js` file.
 The whole structure of the browser -> node communication can be explained by a diagram: